learn-the-web/topics/gridifier-cheat-sheet/index.md

           - 'Unit takes up two-thirds of the available width in the row.'

   - title: 'Unit size examples'
-    note 'These are just samples of what to expect for certain max column numbers.'
+    note: 'These are just samples of what to expect for certain max column numbers.'
     items:
       - name: '*3-column grid sizes*'
         details: